aweichman/Shuffle-o-matic/README.md

 https://www.thingiverse.com/thing:4547302

 ## Significant experience recommended if you want to take on this project, it isn't documented very well :)
+I am working hard to rebuild and redocument the whole project.
+Please stay tuned!

 Hardware required
 - 3D printer